 Our French Immersion program is available to all students as they begin school but we need them to start in Kindergarten or by Spring Break of Grade One.
 Our division does not offer late start French Immersion.
 Only very rarely with much consideration and under unique circumstances would we transfer someone from the English Program to the French Immersion program after this point.

-In most grades we have 2 classes of about 20 students and they can now move right through to high school in French Immersion and receive their diploma.
+In our younger grades we have 2 classes of about 23 or more students and they can now move right through to high school in French Immersion and receive their diploma.